-The Company has 79 glass manufacturing plants.
+The Company has 77 glass manufacturing plants.
 It constantly seeks to improve the productivity of these operations through the systematic upgrading of production capabilities, sharing of best practices among plants and effective training of employees.

-The Company operates machine shops that assemble, rebuild and repair high-productivity glass forming machines, as well as mold shops that manufacture molds and related equipment.
-The Company also provides engineering support for its glass manufacturing operations through facilities located in the U.S., Australia, Poland, Peru and China.
+The Company operates machine shops that rebuild and repair high-productivity glass forming machines, as well as a mold shop that manufactures molds and related equipment.
+The Company also provides engineering support for its glass manufacturing operations through facilities located in the U.S., Australia, Poland and Peru.